- Cheaper: price and compact-board functionality The Asus ROG Falchion was cited as an even less expensive compact alternative.

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in switch options, portability, analog input support, below average in hot-swappable switches, value for money, ease of switch replacement.
+Compared with other Gaming Keyboard, this product is below average in ease of switch replacement, hot-swappable switches, value for money.

 | Attribute | This product | Category average | Difference |